NanoFerreira/SWE_MainProject_Team1/Version1_Implementation/readme.md

 # 4) (optional) load sample data
 python seed_data.py

-Note this is not necessary because we have sample data already loaded in the json files in github. if you run the seed_data.py file it will change the User json files containing usernames and passwords among other data.
-I would reccomend not doing this unless you lost the original files for whatever reason. it would help you see what the data looks like but this is already done fine in documentation and the original json files on the repo.
+Note this is not necessary because we have sample data already loaded in the json files in github.
+If you run the seed_data.py file it will change the User json files containing usernames and passwords among other data.
+I would reccomend not doing this unless you lost the original files for whatever reason.

 # 5) run the site
 python app.py